Nozbe/WatermelonDB/docs/Components.md

      post: database.collections.get('posts').findAndObserve(postId)
    }))
    ```
-1. **Sorted lists**.
-If you have a list that's sorted by the user or some parameter that can change (e.g. sort alphebatically by name), use `Query.observeWithFields` to re-render when the sorting changes: [Sorting Tips](./Advanced/Sorting.md).
 1. **RxJS transformations**.
 The values returned by `Model.observe()`, `Query.observe()`, `Relation.observe()` are [RxJS Observables](https://github.com/ReactiveX/rxjs).
 You can use standard transforms like mapping, filtering, throttling, startWith to change when and how the component is re-rendered.
 1. **Custom Observables**. `withObservables` is a general-purpose HOC for Observables, not just Watermelon.
 You can create new props from any `Observable`.

+### Observing sorted lists

+TODO:

+**Sorted lists**.
+If you have a list that's sorted by the user or some parameter that can change (e.g. sort alphebatically by name), use `Query.observeWithFields` to re-render when the sorting changes

 * * *